Toloka/WSDMCup2023/reproduction/README.md

 ## Sample Input

-For testing your Docker image you are encouraged to use the `train_sample` images.
-Note that during the reproduction you won't be able to access links to the images, so let's download them by running
+For testing your Docker image, you are encouraged to use the `train_sample` images.
+Note that during the reproduction, you won't be able to access links to the images, so let's download them by running

 ```bash
 python download_imgs.py